Ankesh11/Introduction-to-Algorithms-by-CLRS/README.md

 # Introduction to Algorithms by CLRS
-Solutions to Introduction to Algorithms by Charles E. Leiserson, Clifford Stein, Ronald Rivest, and Thomas H. Cormen (CLRS).
+Solutions to Introduction to Algorithms by Thomas H. Cormen, Charles E. Leiserson, Ronald L. Rivest and Clifford Stein (CLRS).